 Fast forward 5 years, and I’ve laid out over 20 published books and countless other projects like PDF guides, newsletters, booklets, catalogs, worksheets, sales pages, brochures, and other text-heavy projects using InDesign.
 And I don’t go near that Convert to Outlines button now :) All this leads up to a very exciting announcement that I’ve been waiting months to share with you.
 It’s been a long time coming and I’m finally getting out of the planning phase and into the actual creating phase, and I’m ready to share it with YOU!

-Head over here to read all about the course + to signup for the waiting list for the next launch!
+Head over here to read all about the InDesign course + signup for the waiting list!

 - what types of projects InDesign is best used for (what it’s NOT used for)